 Congratulations, you’re now ready to use Trident!
 Please refer to the documentation for how to use it with your data or with one of our sample datasets.
-Please join our mailing list for announcements and when new features are added to the code.
+A good place to start is the annotated example, and the example scripts found in the source code.

 Manually Installing your Ionization Table